niccokunzmann/open-web-calendar/docs/host/configure.md

 Even with `OWC_ENABLE_JS=false`, hosts on shared domains should also set a strict `Content-Security-Policy` header — this env var prevents OWC from injecting attacker JS but does not by itself isolate OWC from the parent origin.

+See also:

+- [Security Model](security-model) for the full threat model and a sub-path hosting checklist.

 ### OWC_ENCRYPTION_KEYS